Blink Twice (Bini song): Reception

-Reviews
+Critical reception

 "Blink Twice" received positive to mixed reviews from music critics.
 Gabriel Saulog of Billboard Philippines said that the song's "spice" makes it stand out from Bini's past releases.
 Likewise, Todd Inoue of the San Francisco Chronicle, an American newspaper, wrote that "Blink Twice" provides a more "sophisticated" sound for the group, compared to their past singles.
 Writing for the Latin American-oriented magazine Remezcla, Ivana E. Morales called the "Blink Twice" remix with Belinda an "alchemy of sound and artistry" that transcends language barriers.
 Nica Glorioso of Nylon Manila observed that women are "often shamed" for expressing their desires, and that many men show a lack of respect for women.
 Thus, she lauded the lyrics of "Blink Twice" for subverting the notion that women should always wait to be pursued, rather than making the first move.

-On the other hand, Rolling Stone Philippines's Mel Wang reported that the track's use of English, rather than Tagalog, has created concerns among the general public that the group may be losing their Filipino identity.
+On the other hand, Rolling Stone Philippines' Mel Wang reported that the track's use of English, rather than Tagalog, has created concerns among the general public that the group may be losing their Filipino identity.
 They concluded that "Blink Twice" represents Bini's dilemma of "staying true to their Filipino roots while also appealing to a broader, more global audience".
-Meanwhile, Pop Journal's Julienne Loreto argued that due to the Bini members' diverse ethnic and linguistic backgrounds, which Angel Martinez also noted in Teen Vogue, the group's cultural authenticity cannot be tied to a single language such as Tagalog.
-However, they still criticized "Blink Twice" for its "slow, tepid" topline, (Note: This term refers to a song's vocal melodies, harmonies, and lyrics that "sit" on top of its instrumental.) considering Bini's other English-language singles such as "Cherry on Top" and "Shagidi" to be musically superior.
 Cris O. Ramos of One Music Philippines wrote that the song "may make you yearn and crave for the kind of chemistry the girls had with FlipMusic", but complimented its "straightforward" nature.
-He gave "Blink Twice" 3.5 out of 5 stars.
+He gave "Blink Twice" 3.5 out of 5 stars. &Asian's Julienne Loreto and Maddie Armstrong criticized the musical aspects of the song.
+They wrote that "Blink Twice" was "repetitive" and "monotonous", adding that the track "lacks the punch and speed that its charming lyrics call for".
+They concluded that the song was "cute" but did not suit Bini.